The

 the less organized part of the chain, allowing flexible dynamic segments of

-their field.
-"Domains" are packagings of -helix and - sheet, forming globular compact units.
+- sheet, forming globular compact units.
 It contains a number

 of 50 - 350 amino acid residues.
 Protein may be constituted in a domain or more